sldimitrov/english_learning_system/README.md

 #### The innovative way:
 * Writing every new word in a sentence which exposes its definition is our method and it is much better!
 ###### Read more information about it [here](https://github.com/sldimitrov/english_learning_system/blob/main/README.md#why-writing-whole-sentences-with-the-new-words-instead-of-just-them)
-#### It is all about you now...
-* Dive deeper into the program itself and find the wonders it makes yourself!

 ## How to use the program?
 1. Input the words or phrases into a txt file every one on a new line.